TAREQLIGHTO/Shop-Challenge/README.md

 ## instalation

+1. Clone or download the project.
+2. run ```compser install``` in terminal.
-1. Create Database and edit .env file with your server credential.
+3. Create Database and edit .env file with your server credential.
-2. Run the command ```php artisan migrate:refresh --seed``` to create the tables and insert some random data.
+4. Run the command ```php artisan migrate:refresh --seed``` to create the tables and insert some random data.

  ### That's it